 Fluent Forms comes with detailed documentation, graphic tutorials, and priority support for all its users.
 There’s an enthusiastic Fluent Forms Community where users share their experience and knowledge.

 Likewise, Ninja Forms’ support is also all-compassing.
 They have detailed documentation on their site and priority support for their license holders.
 However, what puts them behind Fluent Forms is their WordPress support forum.
-Ninja Forms team has resolved 88.88% of issues, while the Fluent Forms team has solved 100% of the issues.
+Ninja Forms team has resolved a lower percentage of issues compared to Fluent Forms’ 100% issues resolve rate.